How to reduce your risk of stroke

 In Australia, there are an average of around 100 stroke events every day.
 A stroke is caused after blood supply to the brain is suddenly stopped or reduced as a result of a blocked artery or a bleeding blood vessel in the brain.
 This can starve the brain’s cells of vital oxygen and nutrients, causing cells to die and the brain to become damaged.

 Who’s at risk?

-What should I eat to reduce my risk?
+What should I eat to reduce my risk of stroke?

 The traditional Mediterranean diet and Dietary Approaches to Stop Hypertension (DASH) diet can help to protect you against stroke, according to Nutrition Australia.
 These diets include lots of vegies, fruits and whole grains.
 The Mediterranean diet is a particular stand-out because it’s high in monounsaturated fat, whole grains, fruits, vegies and legumes, but low in saturated fat, cholesterol, red meat and salt.
 Remember: a diet that’s good for your heart is also good for your brain, because stroke and heart health are closely related.

-Conversely, foods that are bad for your heart, your blood pressure and your gut microbiome (an unhealthy balance of bacteria in the gut has been linked to stroke and heart attack) can also increase your risk of stroke.
+Conversely, foods that are bad for your heart, your blood pressure and your gut microbiome (an unhealthy balance of bacteria in the gut has been linked to stroke and heart attack) can also increase your risk.